 Treatment Options for Arteriovenuous Malformations

-There are different treatment options in dealing with AVMs:
+There are four treatment options in dealing with AVMs:

 This means managing a person's symptoms with anti-seizure medications.
 This may be recommended for very old patients with unruptured AVMs, or very large AVMs that present high risks if treated any other way.
 The decision to treat an AVM by conservative measures should be made in coordination with a neurovascular specialist.